25 October 2016

 NIN: With Teeth Lyric Poster (2005)

+The Lyric Poster (as pictured right) was made available free from NIN.com as both a regular image file and as a higher quality PDF for printing.
 However, for whatever reason(s), it's no longer on the official site.
-So, for those folks that wanted it but missed out, take advantage of the Mediafire link below.
+So, for those folks that wanted it but missed out, take advantage of the MEGA link below.
 I embedded it in the post initially but it was too large and took forever to load.

 You can take the image from this page if it suits your needs, but it's a resized and scaled down jpeg.
 The link above will give you the superior quality PDF (size 20.1 mb).
-The link should remain active for as long as Mediafire continue to host stuff for free.
+The link should remain active for as long as MEGA continue to host stuff for free.
 But if for some reason it's not working, tell me in comments and I'll re-upload it when I'm able.